 Liturgical Brocades: Fabrics for Making Church Vestments

 Ecclesiastical Sewing is not only the name of our company, but it also describes what we do.
-Ecclesiastical Sewing is about sewing church vestments, church linens, creating hand embroidery and machine embroidery designs for use on church vestments, and most importantly, it is sharing what we know with our faithful readers and clients.
+Ecclesiastical Sewing is about sewing church vestments and church linens, creating hand embroidery and machine embroidery designs for use on church vestments, and most importantly, sharing what we know with our faithful readers and clients.
 Although our online store has only been open for a few short months, we have made great strides in expanding our product offerings.
 Yet, as we begin 2017, we know there is much work that still lies ahead.

 The Season of Lent